d1v1d1/ldtk-to-godot/README.md

 - [ ] Make a standalone tool or a plugin ?

-If a tileset in LDtk is named "Collision", the tileset will be a collision tileset (so we can "paint" collision on the level).
+- If a tileset in LDtk is named "_Collision", the tileset will be a collision tileset (so we can "paint" collision on the level).
+- If a tileset in LDtk is named "_Collision_1way", the tileset will be a collision tileset with 1 way collision.